 An adjustment disorder, also known as situational depression or stress response syndrome, is a collection of symptoms that are a result of experiencing a stressful event.

 Any stressor has the potential to trigger the onset of an adjustment disorder.
-Some events that may lead to an adjustment disorder include:
+Some events that may lead to an disorder include:

 - Being diagnosed with a serious illness